feathersjs-ecosystem/feathers-swagger/README.md

 class MessageService {
   constructor(options = {}) {
     this.options = options;
-    // traditional way, takes higher precedence
-    this.docs = {
+    // traditional way, takes higher precedence than jsdoc this.docs = {
       create: {
         description: 'Create a new message',
+        parameters: [{
-        parameters: [{ in: 'query',
+          in: 'query',
           name: 'url',
-          description: 'Callback URL'
+          description: 'Callback URL',
-          type: 'string',
+          type: 'string'
         }, {
+          in: 'body',
           name: 'message',
+          description: 'Message to send',
           type: 'string'
         }, {
+          in: 'body',
-          name: 'target',
+          name: 'includePics',
+          description: 'Whether to include pics in the message',
-          type: 'id'
+          type: 'boolean'
         }]
       },
       remove: {
         description: 'Remove a message',
-        parameters: [{ in: 'query',
+        parameters: [{
+          in: 'path',
           name: 'id',
+          description: 'Message ID',
-          type: 'int'
+          type: 'number'
         }]
       }
     };
   }

   // new way of documenting APIs using Jsdoc.
-Right now, only description is
-  // supported, and more features are coming
+Recommended!

   /**
    * Create a new message
-   */
+   *
+   * @param {String} params.url - [query] callback URL
+   * @param {String} params.message - [body] message to send
-  create(data, params) {
+   * @param {Boolean} params.includePics - whether to include pics in the message [body] */ create(data, params) {
     ...